Pest control: Sterilization

 Populations of pest insects can sometimes be dramatically reduced by the release of sterile individuals.
 This involves the mass rearing of a pest, sterilising it by means of X-rays or some other means, and releasing it into a wild population.
 It is particularly useful where a female only mates once and where the insect does not disperse widely.
 This technique has been successfully used against the New World screw-worm fly, some species of tsetse fly, tropical fruit flies, the pink bollworm and the codling moth, among others.

-To chemically sterilize pests using chemosterilants, laboratory studies conducted using U-5897 (3-chloro-1,2-propanediol) attempted in the early 1970s for rat control, although these proved unsuccessful.
+To chemically sterilize pests using chemosterilants, laboratory studies conducted using U-5897 (3-chloro-1,2-propanediol) were attempted in the early 1970s for rat control, although these proved unsuccessful.
 In 2013, New York City tested sterilization traps, demonstrating a 43% reduction in rat populations.
 The product ContraPest was approved for the sterilization of rodents by the U.S. Environmental Protection Agency in August 2016 as a chemosterilant.

 Insulation

-Boron, a known pesticide can be impregnated into the paper fibers of cellulose insulation at certain levels to achieve a mechanical kill factor for self-grooming insects such as ants, cockroaches, termites, and more.
-The addition of insulation into the attic and walls of a structure can provide control of common pests in addition to known insulation benefits such a robust thermal envelope and acoustic noise-canceling properties.
-The EPA regulates this type of general-use pesticide within the United States allowing it to only be sold and installed by licensed pest management professionals as part of an integrated pest management program.
+Boron, a known pesticide, can be impregnated into the paper fibers of cellulose insulation at certain levels to achieve a mechanical kill factor for self-grooming insects such as ants, cockroaches, termites, and more.
+The addition of insulation into the attic and walls of a structure can provide control of common pests in addition to known insulation benefits such as a robust thermal envelope and acoustic noise-canceling properties.
+The EPA regulates this type of general-use pesticide within the United States, allowing it to only be sold and installed by licensed pest management professionals as part of an integrated pest management program.
 Simply adding Boron or an EPA-registered pesticide to an insulation does not qualify it as a pesticide.
 The dosage and method must be carefully controlled and monitored.